NonWonderDog/.vim/README.md

 The `exuberant-ctags` package integrates with Vim and is very useful for navigating around code.
 It is required for the Easytags and Tagbar plugins.

-Vim 7.3 and above will prioritize the `~/.vim/vimrc` included in this repository over `~/.vimrc` in the home folder, so no symbolic links are necessary.
-Make sure to delete any existing `~/.vimrc` file, or these settings will not be used.
+Vim 7.3 and above will use the `~/.vim/vimrc` included in this repository if no `~/.vimrc` is found, so no installation script is necessary.
+If you prefer to have your settings in `~/.vimrc` anyway, the `install` script will create the link for you and move any old `~/.vimrc` file to `.dotfiles_old/vimrc`.

 For an install from scratch:

 	sudo apt-get install vim-gtk exuberant-ctags
 	git clone git@github.com:NonWonderDog/.vim.git ~/.vim
-	rm ~/.vimrc
+        ~/.vim/install
         vim +Helptags +qall

 Windows Install
 ---------------